RichWasm/RichWasm-artifact/README.md

 We have provided a pre-built docker image on [DockerHub](https://hub.docker.com/r/richwasm/richwasm-artifact-image).
 Get the container running with the following commands.

-Note that this pre-built Docker image contains the artifact as it was when we submitted it to artifact evaluation for PLDI24.
-However, the proofs have been updated since the artifact was submitted (see the below "Note about Paper" in the "Coq Proofs" section of this README), so this pre-built Docker image contains an older version of the proofs than the proofs in this GitHub repo.

 ```
 # Pull Docker image from DockerHub
 docker pull richwasm/richwasm-artifact-image